Home

 By Creative Primary Literacy

-Three great activities that would span six lessons and a great classroom display about the American Revolutionary War.
-Perfect for students in third grade or fourth grade studying the American War of Independence and U.S. History.
+Three great activities that would span six lessons and a great classroom display about World War 2.
+Great for class work, distance learning and home schooling.
+Perfect for students in third grade or fourth grade studying World War II or U.S. History.

 ⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻